hvs-consulting/nfs-security-tooling/README.md

                         Depth of directory tree in NFSv4 overview (default: 2) --v4-show-exports-only
                         Only show export root directories in the NFSv4 overview.
 Only works on Linux servers, does not show nested exports (default: False)
-  --charset CHARSET     charset used by the server (default: utf-8) --json-file JSON_FILE
+  --check-v4            Run checks with v4 even if v3 is available (default: False) --charset CHARSET     charset used by the server (default: utf-8) --json-file JSON_FILE
                         Output to a single json file (default: None)